 - Bare Your Midriff: All four of the Sang'gres' outfits reveal their bellybuttons.

-- Color-Coded Elements: Some minor variations are used compared to most uses of this trope: air is white/blue, water is green, earth is brown, and fire is the more conventional red.
+- Color-Coded Elements: Some minor variations are used compared to most uses of this trope: air is white/blue, water is green, earth is yellow-brown, and fire is the more conventional red.

 - Conlang: The inhabitants of Encantadia speak a fictional language called Enchanta, which is inspired by both the Filipino language and Romance languages.